mitre-cyber-academy/2016-ectf-insecure-example/README.md

     `socat -v tcp-listen:5000,fork tcp-connect:localhost:9500`

-    Note: It is possible docker did not startup on localhost.
+    Note: It is possible that Docker did not startup on localhost.
 You can view what IP Docker is using with Kitematic

 5. Send a registration request from the Widget by entering `*#*#*#*#` on the keypad.